 Certainly, parents should ensure reasonable bedtimes, (121, 122) impose limits on technology use, and encourage exercise in children to help them get the sleep they need.
 (108) “We can also help teenagers gain control over their own sleep patterns by teaching sleep and circadian principles in middle and high school health education.
 Minimizing exposure to light at night, as well as reducing computer or TV usage immediately before bedtime can naturally advance circadian phase.
 Similarly, incorporating outdoor morning activity into a teenage schedule can reduce trouble falling asleep at night.”
 (103)

-Economists (49) and sleep scientists (100) note that “many of the conflicts associated with later start times could be minimized if the change in school schedules took place at the regional” (49) or state level (100) rather than at the district level.
-(49, 100) Until then, facilitating participation in after-school activities that require daylight may require students with study hall or free periods in their schedule to have their free periods at the end of the day in order to participate in extracurricular activities.
+Economists (49) and sleep scientists (6, 100) note that “many of the conflicts associated with later start times could be minimized if the change in school schedules took place at a regional” (49) or state level (6, 100) rather than at the district level.
+(6, 49, 100) Until then, facilitating participation in after-school activities requiring daylight may mean students with study hall or free periods in their schedules have to calendar those periods for the end of the day in order to participate in extracurricular activities.
 (295) Student athletes could be made exempt from physical education requirements, providing additional room in the schedules in order to arrange for an early dismissal.
 (295)

 Brookings Institute economists propose districts “consider installing lights for athletic fields that allow students to practice later in the day.
 While this would certainly be an additional expense, a back-of-the envelope calculation suggests that the benefits of later starting times would outweigh the costs.
 Officials in the Ann Arbor Public Schools, for example, estimate that it costs roughly $110,000 to erect lights for an athletic field, and $2,500 annually to operate such lights.
 Even if a district had to construct and maintain lights at multiple high schools, this investment certainly seems worthwhile compared with the estimated $17,500 per student benefit of later start times.”
 (49)